Het Misdaadmuseum

 Het Misdaadmuseum (The Criminology Museum) is a Dutch comic by Henk Kuijpers published in 1978.
-It was previously serialised in comic weekly Pep in late 1974/early 1975.
+It was previously serialised in comic weekly Pep in 1974.
 One of the supporting-characters, Franka, went on to become the protagonist of the eponymously-titled comic.

 Storyline

 The opening sequence chronicles a burglary and the prosecution of the offenders.
 The pieces of evidence are handed over to the Criminology Museum (a group of crime-experts who are not criminals), just at that moment, a job applicant (the bearded Jarko Jansen) arrives.
 He meets the staff (Franka in particular) and gets the job.
 Jarko solves his first case in cooperation with Officer Noordenwind by subjecting the victim to a lie-test, using the number of scratches in a vinyl record.

 Back at work, the Museum receives a visit from Oscar Buhne, who wants to discuss the script for a crime-movie.
 Franka, who works as a secretary, asks if anyone fancies a cup of coffee and notes that Professor Philip Factotum has got a visitor.
 While Jarko checks the script, Franka goes round to have a talk with Frikko Falegier, who wants to sell a crossbow once used to kill Robin Hood.
 Put off by his rude behaviour, she takes the bow with her, but on her way back to the car, she is approached by the professor's visitor.
 Without recognising her, he asks for the address of the building that Franka just came out of; she misleads him by sending him round the block, and returns to the shop where she hides in what appears to be a secret elevator.
 The man arrives and takes the elevator to a hidden basement where he orders a war-plane by computer.
 The door closes upon his exit, leaving Franka stranded and stuck in a harness.